SALMON Health and Retirement’s History

 Over the years, SALMON Health and Retirement has undergone countless transformations in response to the evolving demands of an ever-changing society.
 However, there is one thing that will never change, and that is the Salmons’ commitment to excellence, quality of care and a genuine concern for each and every individual we serve.

 “It’s What We’d Want for Our Family…” In 1952, Helen and Dan Salmon, Sr., raised their family alongside the residents they served.
-Helen has now completed the circle, enjoying a vibrant retirement as a resident of The Willows at Westborough.
+Helen passed away in February of 2015, after enjoying more than a decade living at The Willows at Westborough.
 Danny and Dottie remain active on the Board of Directors, with Danny serving as Chairman.
 The next Salmon generation is growing steadily – several of Helen’s great-grandchildren attend the SALMON Center for Early Education (new name!) on the Northbridge campus, and some of their older cousins work for the company during school breaks.

 Today, the Salmon “family” includes an extensive, growing staff of dedicated and caring professionals whose selfless contributions make it all possible.